 "Ex-military?
 I am too.
-I didn't fight in those wars to come back here and infringe on our own freedoms and I don't plan to start.
+I didn't fight in those wars to come back here and infringe on our freedoms, and I don't plan to start.
 You have my word you will not be harassed or contacted outside of the calls for assistance."

-"What about the people I stay with or possible friends, like Mr. Brown?
+"What about possible friends, like Mr. Brown?
 Will they be under surveillance?
 Will he be let go tonight, after we are done?"

 "Will I need to make any non-criminal appearances, such as interviews or any other media appointments?"

 "While you are certainly different, we do not plan on traipsing you around like a circus freak.
 Your privacy is most advantageous for us and you.
 Any other questions?